Prior to Installation

 - Align furring strips vertically on top of baseboard 16" on center.
 Attach furring strips.

-- Drive stainless steel screw through the siding fastener into the furring strip at a 45 degree angle.
+- Drive stainless steel screws through the pre-drilled screw holes into the furring strips at a 45 degree angle.

-- Set the proceeding siding boards on top of the installed siding fasteners.
-(TIP: Use a rubber mallet to align boards properly).
+- Set the proceeding siding boards on top of the previously installed siding board.
+(TIP: Use a rubber mallet to align boards tightly and properly).
+The groove should slide on top of the tongue that should be facing upward.

 Cutting & Drilling:

-Due to the very hard nature of Rainscreen Siding, premium carbide tipped saw blades are recommended for cutting.
+Due to the very hard nature of V-Groove Siding, premium carbide tipped saw blades are recommended for cutting.
 Brad point drill bits or fostner bits provide cleaner holes than standard HSS twist bits.

 Because of Exotic Hardwood's natural density and alkaline characteristics, many oil and water based finishes will not dry properly when applied.
 We recommend that you test any product on several sample boards to determine compatibility.
 The finish we sell and recommend is Ipe Oil™.
 We do not recommend the use of other finishes.
 Applying a finish approximately every two years (depending upon your local climate) can help keep the beautiful dark brown color.
 If you decide to let your deck weather, it will turn a silvery gray similar to teak.
 We recommend that you apply a coat of finish initially after deck installation, regardless of the final color desired.
 This can help ensure that the Ipe retains its oils and stability.
 For low ventilation applications, we recommend finishing deck boards on all four sides prior to installation but after acclimation.